spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README_install_agent_offline.md

 ```

 Step 2: Transfer and Install (On the Offline Machine) using scp
-* Make a deny rule on the vm, vmoffline01,192.168.3.4,   Deny-AllInternet
+* Make 3 deny outbund rules (or all in one) on the vm, vmoffline01,192.168.3.4
+* Deny-AllInternet 8080, priority 4096
+* Deny-AllInternet2 80, priority 4095
+* Deny-AllInternet3 443, priority 4094

-* Copy the zabbix_offline_2404 folder to your offline server.
+After that copy the zabbix_offline_2404 from vm folder to your offline server.

  ```bash
 # rsync